-In addition, schools will have processes in place to deal with, what are termed, 'low-level concerns' (including allegations) which do not meet the harm threshold set out above, e.g. being over friendly with children, using inappropriate sexualised, intimidating or offensive language, etc. Concerns may arise in several ways and from several sources.
+In addition, schools will have processes in place to deal with, what are termed, 'low-level concerns' (including allegations) which do not meet the harm threshold set out above, e.g. being over friendly with children, having favourites, taking photographs of children on their mobile phone, contrary to school policy, engaging with a child on a one-to-one basis in a secluded area, or humiliating pupils.

+Concernsmay arise in several ways and from several sources.
 For example: suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.

-Staff will report any concerns, either from an allegation made by a child or concern from staff, to the Headteacher immediately, and if the concern is about the Headteacher, then to the Chair of the Academy Council or relevant SET central team member.
+Staff will report any concerns, either from an allegation made by a child or concern from staff, to the relevant member of staff immediately, usually the DSL or the Headteacher, and if the concern is about the Headteacher, then to the Chair of the Academy Council or relevant SET central team member.
 This will include of course any adult within the school, including volunteers and supply staff.
-The Headteacher will then decide on further action including whether to contact the Local Authority Designated Officer (LADO), and follow procedures as laid out in KCSiE 2021 Part Four and from the local safeguarding partnership.
-Concerns staff may have about the proprietors, i.e. Trust, should be taken directly to the LADO.
+The Headteacher will then decide on further action including whether to contact the Local Authority Designated Officer (LADO), and follow procedures as laid out in KCSiE Part Four and from the local safeguarding partnership.
+Concerns staff may have about the proprietors, i.e. Trust, should be takendirectly to the LADO.